TiC-1/fizzbuzz/README.md

   ```

-**8. These if statements are getting very tiresome, especially if we need to deal with a larger range of numbers (e.g between 1 and 10,000).
+**8. The if statements are not really ideal, especially if we need our function to cover a larger range of numbers (e.g between 1 and 10,000).
 Wouldn't it better to refactor our code so it takes into account any number that isn't divisible by 3 or 5?**

 The remainder operator returns the remainder left over when one operand is divided by a second operand
 [See here for more info](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators)